 RUNNING BACKS: Sampson James, you’re up.
 In a somewhat surprising decision, three-year starter Stevie Scott decided to put his name in the NFL Draft.
 That move opens the door for James to take on the starting role, and the Hoosiers have a young and fast group behind him.

-Key Returning: Sampson James (sophomore), Tim Baldwin, Jr. (freshman), and Ahrod Lloyd (redshirt junior) are back as it stands right now.
+Key Returning: Tim Baldwin, Jr. (freshman).
 David Ellis (sophomore) played both wide receiver and running back in 2020.

 Transfer: Former USC 5-star back Stephen Carr has joined the program.